DIAGNijmegen/rse-grand-challenge-forge/README.md

 grand-challenge-forge --output-dir /tmp '{ "challenge": { "slug": "a-slug"...'
 ```
 This will output a pack directory in the `/tmp` directory.

+> [!NOTE]
+> By default, the forge does quality checks on the pack that may require docker.
+> You can disable these via `-n`

 ## 🏗️ Development